 But what does the DWP mean when it talks about a commitment to increase and improve digital services?
 We would argue it means more than a slightly tweaked case management platform.
 A viable bidder requires a new approach to digital enablement, one that digitally enables users with the most sophisticated job searching tools while ensuring compliance and progress monitoring.

 We know the government is interested in big data.
 The ability to use data analytics to monitor the progress and success of job seekers in real-time is an absolute must.

 So what kind of technology is needed to create a stand out employability bid?

 The solution to this is where we come in – or more accurately, the product we deliver.
 Aptem Employ is technology’s response to growing unemployment in the UK and your answer to making a compelling bid.

 With Aptem Employ, users can search across all job boards and agencies, assist in CV writing, target the job pages of their favourite employers, track applications and search for their social media skeletons.
 Aptem Employ’s advice centre has eLearning resources which can help users identify their skills, reframe their mindset, write the best CV, ace their job interview and more.

-A SaaS, Microsoft Azure-hosted platform with no software, servers or maintenance required, Aptem Employ offers infinite scalability, cutting edge security and advanced data analytics to track progress and organisational performance.
+Aa a SaaS, Microsoft Azure-hosted platform with no software, servers or maintenance required, Aptem Employ offers infinite scalability.
+It supports cutting edge security and advanced data analytics to track progress and organisational performance.